dbyrdaquent/OfficeDocs-DeployOffice/DeployOffice/plan-office-365-proplus.md

 ms.collection:
 - Ent_O365
 - M365-modern-desktop
+ms.custom:
-ms.custom: Ent_Office_ProPlus
+- Ent_Office_ProPlus
+- seo-marvel-apr2020
-description: "This article gives step-by-step instructions for how to plan your deployment of Office 365 ProPlus.
-The article is intended for administrators in enterprise environments working with hundreds or thousands of computers."
+description: Plan your deployment of Office 365 ProPlus.
+The article is for administrators in enterprise environments working with hundreds or thousands of computers.
 ---

 # Plan your enterprise deployment of Office 365 ProPlus